APIs have become the bedrock of connecting customers and partners in a digital world.

-OK, so where can we find webhooks in the wild?
+OK, so where can we use webhooks in the wild?

 Remember how I said earlier that it'd be a bad idea for Google to be able to tell IBM to update their database?

-Well, I kinda lied...
-Sending data back to IBM so they can do something with it could be a useful thing to be able to do!
+Well, I lied.
+Sending data back to IBM to do something with it could be a helpful thing to do.

-For example, let's take a look again at that weather widget:
+For example, let's retake a look at that weather widget:

 Previously, I directed your attention to the bottom right near the weather.com link.
 Perhaps you noticed the inconspicuous button at the bottom that says Feedback?
 Let's click it.

-OK, interesting.
-So, some of these are obviously feedback for Google's use, like "This isn't useful", or "The page took too long to read".
-But one of them is more likely to help IBM out: "The weather is wrong".
-This is where things get really fun.
+This is where things get fun.
+Some of these are feedback for Google's use, like "This isn't useful" or "The page took too long to read".
+But one is more likely to help IBM out: "The weather is wrong".

-So IBM obviously shouldn't just let anybody give them feedback, or else they'd be so swamped with terrible feedback that they wouldn't be able to find the good stuff.
+Obviously, IBM shouldn't just let anybody give them feedback, or else they'd be so swamped with terrible feedback that they wouldn't be able to find the good stuff.
 On the other hand, Google is used to sorting through feedback.
 That's a big part of their business.
-So assuming Google has compiled all of the good feedback and weeded (wed?) out all the useless stuff, then they're going to have a big packet of useful feedback that IBM is going to want.
+So assuming Google has compiled all of the excellent feedback and weeded (wed?) out all the useless stuff, they're going to have a big packet of helpful feedback that IBM wants.

 Let's dive a bit into how they might set that system up:

-First, IBM is going to need to set up an API endpoint that Google can POST to send over their feedback.
+First, IBM will need to set up a REST API endpoint that Google can POST to send their feedback.

-As I mentioned, IBM won't want feedback from just anybody, so step 2 is going to be authentication.
-They need to verify that the originator of the request is Google using some auth system.
+As I mentioned, IBM won't want feedback from just anybody, so step 2 will be authentication.
+They need to verify that the request’s originator is Google using some authentification system.

 Then using that data, IBM can store it in their database and update their weather data accordingly.

-That API endpoint seems like it works a bit backward, right?
-Instead of getting information like a typical request, it's sending information to IBM — it does the opposite of your everyday API endpoint!
-This technique has a special name... we call it a webhook. 😉
+That API endpoint seems backward, right?
+It's sending real-time data to IBM instead of your typical endpoint.
+This technique has a particular name; we call it a webhook.

 Are webhooks API requests?

-Well, sort of, it is kinda a gray area.
-They are API requests, but they help the server instead of the client, so they do the opposite of what we normally think of as API requests.
-Clients make requests to an API to get data from the server as opposed to webhooks that push data to a server from the client.
+Well, sort of, it’s a gray area.
+Clients make requests to an API to get data from the server instead of webhooks that push data to a server from the client.
+They are API requests, but they help the server instead of the client, so they do the opposite of what we usually think of as API requests.

-Here are a couple of resources you might find useful if you want to learn more:
+Here are a couple of resources you might find helpful if you want to learn more:

 What are webhooks? - Zapier

-Now I'm quite proud of that nutshelling, but if you've got any more questions, feel free to reach out!
+Now I'm pretty proud of that nutshelling, but if you've got any more questions, feel free to reach out!
 I'm @jadenguitarman on Twitter — please DM or @ me for help.